2026 Women's European Volleyball Championship Pool A

 Pool A is one of four pools of the preliminary round of the 2026 Women's European Volleyball Championship.
 The pool consists of the Germany, Hungary, Latvia, Poland, Slovenia and co-hosts Turkey.
 All games were played at the Sinan Erdem Dome in Istanbul from 21 to 28 August 2026.
-The top four teams will advance to the final round.
+The top four teams advanced to the final round.
+The top four teams that advanced were Poland, who managed to topple co-hosts Turkey to win the group, the Turks with four wins, Slovenia in third with 3 wins and finally Germany securing fourth with two victories.